 Regardless of what they’re called, however, in all cases readability and usability matter.

-- Don’t fall into the trap of thinking that all SOPs and/or writing instructions should be presented in the same way; sometimes, a short video will do while in other cases a flow chart would work.
+- Don’t fall into the trap of thinking that all SOPs and/or work instructions should be presented in the same way; sometimes, a short video will do, while in other cases, a flow chart would work.

 - Don’t mistake SOPs or work instructions for guidance documents, checklists, or descriptions; all of these documents have their place, but they’re distinctive documents.